-Because the labor for installing and testing the third interferometer would be provided by AIGO, there will be a net cost and schedule savings to the US Advanced LIGO Project.
-No significant change in cost is anticipated for the procurement, incoming inspection, inventory, cleaning, and

-'kitting' with some assembly, as the equipment to be sent to Australia would undergo this level of preparation.
+Because the labor for installing and testing the third interferometer would be provided by AIGO, there will be a cost and schedule savings on these activities to the US Advanced LIGO Project.
+No significant change in cost is anticipated for the procurement, incoming inspection, inventory, cleaning, and 'kitting' with some assembly, as the equipment to be sent to Australia would undergo this level of preparation.
 However, there are labor and schedule savings due to not having to perform final assembly of many parts, and to test, install, integrate, and bring to acceptance the third US detector.
 No detailed estimate of this has been made (to minimize the impact of the pre-decision LIGO-Australia discussion on the Project), but a first top-down estimate leads to a maximum of \$7-8M in savings to the Project, and Project completion (acceptance of the two US instruments and the computing system) roughly 4-6 months earlier than the current final date.
-The net savings is a function of timing of the decision, as a later decision could require some disassembly or de-installation of equipment.
-The funds saved could be used to reduce risk to the Project through additional personnel and/or addition of equipment.
-Note that some of the Project labor savings would be due to an early return of staff to the Operations budget, with a cost impact to LIGO Lab Operations of \$2.5-3M.
+Balanced against this is added work to train the Australian team, to monitor the design and construction of their facilities, and to interface with them.
+Provided that the decision to proceed with LIGO-Australia can be made before too much effort has been made toward assembly and installation of the second Hanford interferometer, the savings from installation will compensate for the added scope and the entire project can be accomplished with no net increase in cost to NSF.

 An important positive consequence of the schedule savings and reduced integration effort is that more, and earlier, attention can be focused on the first two Advanced LIGO instruments.
-This gives the potential for these instruments reaching an astrophysically interesting sensitivity and stability earlier, which would earlier searches for gravitational waves.
+This gives the potential for these instruments reaching an astrophysically interesting sensitivity and stability earlier, which would enable earlier searches for gravitational waves.